open-telemetry/opentelemetry-go/log/DESIGN.md

 This gives the advantage that the SDK would not need to call `NewRecord(options...)`.

-The user can still easily create a helper that could be easier to use:
+The API user can still easily create a helper that could be easier to use:

 ```go
 func log(ctx context.Context, l Logger, options ...RecordOption) {